genomicsengland/panelapp/docker/prod/README.md

 # Production docker

-This directory contains Dockerfiles for generating images to be used in all AWS environments (as opposed to local development).
+This directory contains Dockerfiles for for all AWS environments (as opposed to local development).

-It is designed to run on AWS, using S3 and SQS (as opposed to file-system storage and RabbitMQ).
+They are designed to run on AWS, using S3 and SQS (as opposed to file-system storage and RabbitMQ), scheduler by any container scheduler, Kubernetes, ECS, ECS/Fargate...
+(Docker-Compose is not a production scheduler).

-The Django settings module must be `panelapp.settings.docker-aws` (`DJANGO_SETTINGS_MODULE=panelapp.settings.docker-aws`).
+The Django settings module for all these environments is `panelapp.settings.docker-aws`.

-Different environments (e.g. Staging, Prod) are configured setting the environment variables below.
+All configurations changing with the environments are passed as environment variables (see below).

-Configurations of _web_ and _worker_ containers should be the same, except those related to Gunicorn only used in _web_.

-To configure it for running with LocalStack, look at the comments in `panelapp/panleapp/settings/docker-aws.py`.

 ##  Mandatory environment variables

 All of the following must be explicitly configured